ib729/stuco/docs/ui-components.md

 # UI Components Guide

-Documentation for custom UI components, animations, and design patterns used in the Stuco web interface.
+Documentation for custom UI components, animations, and design patterns used in the SCPS web interface.

 ## Overview

-The Stuco web UI uses a combination of:
+The SCPS web UI uses a combination of:
 - **Shadcn UI**: Pre-built, accessible components based on Radix UI
-- **Custom Components**: Purpose-built for Stuco functionality
+- **Custom Components**: Purpose-built for SCPS functionality
 - **Animation Libraries**: Motion (Framer Motion) and animate-ui
 - **Charting**: Recharts for data visualization
 - **Theming**: next-themes for dark mode support